Dental Implant Procedure

 Once the gums heal, you will be ready to get the permanent crowns placed.
 You may choose between removable and permanent crowns.
 If you choose fixed crowns, our dentist will fit the crowns that have been fabricated from teeth molds or impressions obtained.
 We then fit the crown with dental cement.

 Contact Dental Care of Burlington if you are interested in getting dental implants.
-Call us at 781-221-7171 to set up an appointment.
+Call us at 781-221-7171 to set up an appointment and find out if dental implants are safe for you.